PetStr/PetStr/README.md

 My usage experience regarding software

 Generally I prefer to write for a multitude of platforms.
 Usually Linux, Windows and MacOS if this is applicable to the to application.
 I want to know how everything works so I would like to stay close to the metal so to say.
-I feel that if i am close, if something stops working it is easier to figure out what went wrong.
+I feel that if I am close, if something stops working it is easier to figure out what went wrong.
 Hiding behind a fancy IDE does not help there.

 * Editors, Emacs looking into Visual Studio Code.
 * Build systems, I prefer Makefile. looking into cmake.